antmicro/tui-selector/README.md

 ## Usage

-The `tui-selector` requires path `rules_directory` to a directory with JSON files that describe creation of entries.
+The `tui-selector` requires path to the directory with JSON files that describe filters and run commands.

 There can be multiple JSON files in the `rules_directory` directory.